Images

 Source: https://rgoswami.me/posts/jupyter-orgmode/

-Set the environment Python binary in the properties for the file
+Set the environment Python binary in the properties of the heading

 or properties block in a section heading